dolthub/docs/packages/dolt/content/other/roadmap.md

 their feature requests implemented first.

-Our next major goal is getting the Postgres version of Dolt, [Doltgres](https://www.doltgres.com/), to a production quality Beta release.
-Doltgres Beta will ship in January 2025, with hosted deployment available.
+Our next major goal is getting the Postgres version of Dolt, [Doltgres](https://www.doltgres.com/), to a [production quality Beta release](https://www.dolthub.com/blog/2024-08-06-doltgres-beta/).
+Doltgres Beta will ship in Q1 2025, with hosted deployment available.

 Roadmap last updated Oct 2024, next update Jan 2025.